xray-imaging/2bm-docs/docs/source/ops/item_016.rst

     energy -h

-More detailed istructions are here the `energy cli <https://github.com/xray-imaging/2bm-ops>`_
+More detailed instructions are here the `energy cli <https://github.com/xray-imaging/2bm-ops>`_

 Technical infomation about the DMM are available at the links below: